Televi-Kun

 Televi-Kun (てれびくん, Terebikun) is a Japanese monthly manga magazine published by Shogakukan, starting in May 1976.
 Its main target is preschool-aged boys.
-It features super heroes such as Kamen Rider, Super Sentai, Ultraman and Metal Hero, all of whom have gone on to be cultural phenomena in Japan.
+It features super heroes such as Ultraman, Kamen Rider, Super Sentai and Metal Hero, all of whom have gone on to be cultural phenomena in Japan.

 The name is a portmanteau of televi, short for television, and kun, a Japanese honorific for small children, mainly young boys.